-Figure 45: Translation Table-walking Sequence (write) For Page
+Figure 48: Translation Table-walking Sequence (write) For Page

-Figure 46: Translation Table-walking Sequence (write) For Section
+Figure 49: Translation Table-walking Sequence (write) For Section

-10.12 Read - lock -write
+10.14 Read - lock -write

 The read-lock-write sequence is generated by a SWP instruction.
 On the bus it consists of a read access followed by a write access to the same address, and both are treated as non-sequential accesses.
 The cycle is differentiated by the LOCK signal.
 LOCK has the timing of address, ie it goes HIGH in the HIGH phase of MCLK at the start of the read access.
-However, it always goes LOW at the end of the write access, even if the following cycle is an idle cycle (unless of course the following access was a read-lock-write sequence).
+However, it always goes LOW at the end of the write access.